jpmckinney/derisking-gov-tech/_pages/state-field-guide/index.md

 - Are you prepared for when changes need to be made?
 - How much will it cost to move to a new system?
 - What are you doing to avoid paying expensive change fees in the future?

+## Footnotes
+[^failure]: For details, see the U.S. Department of Health &amp; Human Services’ Office of the Inspector General report about the Healthcare.gov failure, "<a href="https://oig.hhs.gov/oei/reports/oei-06-14-00350.asp">Case Study of CMS Management of the Federal Marketplace</a>" and Harvard Business School case study, "<a href="https://hbswk.hbs.edu/item/the-spectacular-fall-and-fix-of-healthcare-gov">The Spectacular Fall and Fix of HealthCare.gov</a>."

+[^deployed]: For an example RFP, see the <a href="https://github.com/ustaxcourt/case-management-rfq">U.S. Tax Court’s 2018 EF-CMS RFQ</a>, which includes a QASP, under the <a href="https://github.com/ustaxcourt/case-management-rfq/blob/master/02_SOW.md#deliverables-and-performance-standards">"Deliverables and Performance Standards" section</a>.

+[^etc]: For more about the difference between O&amp;M and continuous agile development, read <a href="https://18f.gsa.gov/2016/02/23/software-maintenance-is-an-anti-pattern/">"Software maintenance is an anti-pattern"</a> on the 18F blog.

+[^project]: In The Standish Group’s 2014 CHAOS Report, based on a survey of 25,000 software projects, they found that <a href="https://www.standishgroup.com/sample_research_files/CHAOSReport2014.pdf#page=3">software projects that cost more than $10 million succeed only 8% of the time</a>.
+Outcomes improve substantially as the dollar value is reduced, peaking at a 70% success rate for projects under $1 million.

+[^markedly]: In The Standish Group’s 2014 CHAOS Report, based on a survey of 25,000 software projects, they found that <a href="https://www.standishgroup.com/sample_research_files/CHAOSReport2014.pdf#page=3">software projects’ outcomes get worse as more money is spent</a>.
+Limiting the spending on each contract segments the project into smaller components, making each component — and the entire project — more likely to succeed.

+[^state]: Alaska’s Department of Health &amp; Social Services faced this challenge in 2017, and their Contracts and Procurement Manager wrote about the process that they used to attract small, agile, Alaskan vendors in "<a href="https://18f.gsa.gov/2017/09/12/how-alaska-is-using-transparency/">How Alaska is using transparency to attract modern software vendors</a>."

+[^in-state]: The Bureau of Labor Statistics provides <a href="https://www.bls.gov/oes/current/oes151132.htm#IDX701">state-level wage information for software developers</a>, which shows that the difference between the most expensive developers (Washington state) and the least expensive (Puerto Rico) is a 150% wage gap.
+Even within states there can be tremendous variation in labor costs between urban areas and rural areas.
+As a result, insisting that vendor teams work on-site can double the cost of software.

+[^teams]: See "<a href="https://18f.gsa.gov/2015/10/15/best-practices-for-distributed-teams/">18F’s best practices for making distributed teams work</a>" for specifics.